ParkerHutch/rocket-simulator/README.md

 ## General
 Double-click the jar file to run it.
+Running `mvn package` will create the jar file if it does not exist.

 ## Eclipse
 Right-click pom.xml -> Run as -> Maven Build -> Set Goals to `clean javafx:run`